cesparza2022/als-mirna-oxidation-pipeline/README.md

 ### CHAIM Lab, UCSD

-The **Chaim Lab** is dedicated to exploring the molecular basis of DNA and RNA damage and its role in neurodegeneration and cancer onset and treatment.
-We strive to be at the forefront of scientific discovery while providing an exciting and rigorous training environment where all are welcome.
-We believe that diversity in all forms is what makes our community thrive.
+The **Chaim Lab** at the University of California San Diego (UCSD) investigates the molecular mechanisms underlying DNA and RNA damage and their implications in neurodegeneration, cancer onset, and treatment.
+The lab is committed to pioneering scientific discoveries while fostering an inclusive and rigorous training environment that values diversity in all its forms.

+The lab's philosophy emphasizes creating a safe space where individuals can be their authentic selves, striving for excellence both individually and collectively.
+Each member's unique experiences and skills are considered invaluable to the community's strength.
+The principal investigator aims for collective success through exciting, groundbreaking, and rigorous science, while ensuring that each member achieves their personal and professional goals.

 **Location:**
 - University of California San Diego
 - School of Biological Sciences
 - Department of Cell & Developmental Biology
+- Bonner Hall
+  - Wet Lab (Room 3113)
+  - Dry Lab (Room 3110)
-- Bonner Hall (Wet Lab 3113, Dry Lab 3110, Office 3122)
+  - Office (Room 3122)

 For more information, please visit: **[chaimlab.com](https://chaimlab.com/)**